 There is no doubt that architecture is an art.
 The eternal question is which kind.
 Is architecture a building art?
 A social art?
 A visual art?
 A performance art?
 An urban art? (though that seems to have other connotations these days) All of the above?
 Who knows.
 But we can say one thing with certainty: architecture is becoming more and more of an art in the ‘art-world’ sense of the word.
 Look at how the number of architectural exhibitions, museums, galleries, biennials and triennials has grown in the past decade.
 Last year’s Venice Biennale of Architecture was the (extra-) largest, most ambitious, and longest-running ever.
 The Chicago Architecture Biennial has just announced the line-up of its inaugural event, which has been scheduled to alternate annually with Venice’s architecture biennial from now on.
 A host of other international events from Shenzen to Lisbon via Rotterdam have also been crowding the busy architectural events calendar over the last years.

 There is no doubt that a new kind of architectural ‘industry’ has emerged and is becoming consolidated.
-A growing number of talented ‘artist-architects’ and ‘architect-curators’ are building, as it were, solid careers in this industry.
+A growing number of talented ‘artist-architects’ and ‘architect-curators’ are building –pardon the expression– solid careers in this industry.
 Many young architecture graduates are joining the gallery circuit, making ephemeral pavilions with the latest digital technology, doing provocative artistic-architectural performances, or exhibiting architectural-historical research in innovative ways.

 But at the same time, judging by what can be seen at certain architectural biennales, an unsuspecting visitor could easily think that architecture no longer has much, if anything, to do with ‘bricks and mortar’, and more to do with information technology, geopolitics, macro-economics, biology, agriculture, philosophy, history, public art, art theory, art therapy, activist art… you name it.
 According to these biennales, architecture would seem to be about everything; everything except building, oddly enough.